 Galisky and her partner, producer Rebecca Shine, were involved with a mentoring program in Portland, Ore., that included a number of undocumented youth.
 They got to know these kids and their friends and their families, and helped them navigate their reality without citizenship papers.

 "We were trying to figure out what to do to keep their hopes up and our hopes up and to do something constructive and to keep everybody busy," Galisky said.
 "A few of them made this three-minute slide show and it was received really well.
-We had a big meeting with the young people and a lot of their parents and said that we’re thinking about
+We had a big meeting with the young people and a lot of their parents and said that we’re thinking about making a movie.
+What do you think?"

 That 2007 meeting became an emotional, tearful gathering, with parents sharing their immigration stories and many teens encountering their parents’ tales for the first time.
 Galisky and Shine partnered with the families to work on the film.